 Honor for elders and those with recognized status is also a value.
 One familiar with the rules of Khabze would be able to tell which persons in a line of folks walking abreast down a sidewalk are accorded the proper places of respect in that line.
 Khabze would also determine the intentional seating arrangement in a living room conversation or at a meal.
 Youth are trained to serve and defer to elders.

 Kabardian national dances reveal this code of honor.
 The straight backs, regal movements and modest costuming all display a dignity and pride in Kabardian heritage.

-Yet this precious people have darkened hearts like all human beings.
+Like all human cultures this precious people have darkened hearts.
 Equal to hospitality as a cultural value is the code of blood revenge.
 While not always literally practiced, it underscores a generationally ingrained defensiveness and unwillingness to reconcile offenses.
-Corruption in spheres of life from politics to academics to business degrades society.
+There is corruption in spheres of life from politics to academics to business degrades society.

-* Beseech God that thousands upon thousands of Kabardians might someday experience eternal hope and refreshment at The Tree of Life -- Revelation 2:7; 22:1-3 -- whose leaves are for the healing of the nations!
+Beseech God that thousands upon thousands of Kabardians might someday experience eternal hope and refreshment at The Tree of Life (Revelation 2:7; 22:1-3) whose leaves are for the healing of the nations!

-|Expanded PDF Profile|
+|Other PDF Profile|

 |People Name General||Kabardian|

 |People Name in Country||Kabardian|

 |Population all Countries||1,982,000|